narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 - We finally end up in `le_set_ext_scan_param()` in the controller's `hci.c`
 - We are in an early return, we print the locals `phys` and `phys_bitmask`
 - We see that we are setting coded PHY in `phys` but the controller doesn't support it in `phys_bitmask`
-- The if-test above hints that we should enable `CONFIG_BT_CTLR_PHY_CODED`
+- The if condition above hints that we should enable `CONFIG_BT_CTLR_PHY_CODED`
 - We add `CONFIG_BT_CTLR_PHY_CODED=y` to our `prj.conf` and the error is gone

 ## Now with a real device

 That's nice and all, but I want to develop a Bluetooth product that interacts with other devices in the real world.
-Can `rr` help me for that too?
+Can rr help me for that too?

-Unfortunately, `rr` doesn't work on the small ARM-based system-on-chip devices used for Bluetooth.
+Unfortunately, rr doesn't work on the small ARM-based system-on-chip devices used for Bluetooth.

 But!
 Thanks to the `native_sim` Zephyr target, we can [split our application in half](https://docs.zephyrproject.org/latest/connectivity/bluetooth/bluetooth-tools.html#bluetooth-qemu-native):
 - One half runs on the ARM Bluetooth chip.
 That's the Controller.
-- The other half runs on the beefy-ass intel CPU that supports `rr`
+- The other half runs on the beefy-ass Intel CPU that supports rr

 This split is good, as most of our application logic will be implemented above the Bluetooth Host.
-And so will be easily debuggable with `rr`.
+And so will be easily debuggable with rr.

 ![Actual footage of the split build](split-build.png)